-Then to Moore Street which was quiet, as it was a Sunday, the majority of the fish, veg and flower stalls were closed, only one flower stall and a fruit and veg stall were opened for business on the Sunday we visited.
-Moore street has seen better days with the Ilac shopping centre looking a bit dilapidated, its brings the street down.
+Then to Moore Street which was quiet, as it was a Sunday, the majority of the fish, veg and flower stalls were closed, only one flower stall and a fruit and veg stall were opened for business on a Sunday we visited.
+Moore street has seen better days with the Ilac shopping centre looking a bit dilapidated, it brings the street down.

 Michael Joseph The O’Rahilly was a founding member of the Irish volunteers and managed the journal An Claidheamh Soluis.
 He was against an uprising taking place as he knew any such actions would result in defeat, just before the Rising started, he travelled around the country informing volunteers to not take up arms but by the time he arrived back to Dublin, soldiers had begun to mobilise at Liberty Hall, so he decided to join them, he stated “Well, I’ve helped to wind up the clock — I might as well hear it strike!”

-The O’Rahilly came under attack as he lead a group of soldiers who were looking for an escape route out of the GPO.
-He died in a lane off Moore street, now renamed The O’Rahilly parade.
+The O’Rahilly came under attack as he led a group of soldiers who were looking for an escape route out of the GPO.
+He died in a lane off Moore Street, now renamed The O’Rahilly parade.
 As he lay dying, he penned a letter to his wife, which has been recreated as a poignant plaque on the lane.